Avro Lancaster: Tail turret

 The tail turret was the most important defensive position and carried the heaviest armament.
 Despite this, the turrets used, starting with the FN-20, were never entirely satisfactory and numerous designs were tried.
 The FN-20 was replaced by the very similar FN-120 which used an improved gyroscopic gun sight (GGS).
 Many rear gunners insisted on having the centre section of perspex removed from the turret to improve visibility.
 The transparencies were difficult to see through at night, particularly when trying to keep watch for enemy night fighters that appeared without notice astern and below the aircraft when getting into position to open fire.
 This removal of perspex from the turret was called the "Gransden Lodge" modification.
 Ammunition for the tail turret was 2,500 rounds per gun.
 Due to the weight, the ammunition was stored in tanks situated near the mid-upper turret's position and fed rearward in runways down the back of the fuselage to the turret.

-Gunners using both the FN-20 and 120 removed perspex and armour from the turret to improve visibility, but trials by the RAF showed that a Mosquito night fighter was still able to get within a very short distance of the tail gunner without being spotted, confirming what the Luftwaffe had already realised.
+Gunners using both the FN-20 and 120 removed perspex and armour from the turret to improve visibility, but trials by the RAF showed that a de Havilland Mosquito night fighter was still able to get within a very short distance of the tail gunner without being spotted, confirming what the Luftwaffe had already realised.
 The Rose turret attempted to improve on the FN turrets by being completely open to the rear (improving visibility and allowing easier emergency egress) and by being fitted with two .50 in machine guns.
 It was installed in a small number of Lancasters but never became common.

 Ultimately radar, rather than improved visibility, made the turret more effective.
-The FN-121 was the Automatic Gun Laying Turret (AGLT), an FN-120 fitted with Village Inn gun-laying radar.
+The FN-121 was the Automatic Gun Laying Turret (AGLT), an FN-120 fitted with 'Village Inn' gun-laying radar.
 Aircraft fitted with Village Inn were used as bait, flying behind the main formations to confront the night fighters that followed the formations and shot down stragglers.
 This significantly reduced operational losses; and gun-laying radar was added to the last versions of the turret.
-Before the end of the war Lancasters built in the UK standardised on the FN-82 fitted with two .50 in machine guns and a gun-laying radar as production allowed, which was also used on early models of the Avro Lincoln.
+Before the end of the war, Lancasters built in the UK standardised on the FN-82 fitted with two .50 in machine guns and a gun-laying radar as production allowed, which was also used on early models of the Avro Lincoln.
 The disadvantage of all radar and radio transmitting systems is that attacking forces can locate aircraft by picking up transmissions.